Gas and oil

 The results show the gravity monitoring feasible not only on large fields, but on a modest size gas field at medium depth.

 Sleipner East is a gas field at 2400 m depth.
 Partly above and partly aside of the gas reservoir has CO2 been injected into a thick and clean sandstone at 800-1100 m depth.
 Initially 30 seafloor stations, later increasing to 43, have monitored gravity changes caused by flow in both reservoirs; water influx into the hydrocarbon gas and supercritical CO2 pushing water away.
 Alnes et al., 2008 showed how depth, spatial positions and models can be used to separate the two signals.
-The latest surveys have been used to estimate CO2 dissolution rate in the formation water, a process otherwise lacking data to understand.
+The latest surveys have been used to estimate CO2 dissolution rate in the formation water, a process which is not quantifiable by other types of data (well pressures, 4D seismic).

-estimated mass change in sleipner øst ty gas reservoir between 2002 and 2005. this map is based on a constrained inversion of the time-lpse gravimetric data, using top and base horizons of the reservoir and annual saturation logs as constraints.
+Estimated mass change in Sleipner øst ty gas reservoir between 2002 and 2005.
+This map is based on a constrained inversion of the time-lapse gravimetric data, using top and base horizons of the reservoir and annual saturation logs as constraints.

-estiimated mass change in he sleipner øst ty gas reservoir between 2002 and 2005. positive values can be attributed to water influx, negative values are related to gas production. the map is based on the reserovir simulation model, but values are scaled to match the time-lapse gravimetric data.
+Estimated mass change in the Sleipner øst ty gas reservoir between 2002 and 2005.
+Positive values can be attributed to water influx, negative values are related to gas production.
+The map is based on the reservoir simulation model, but values are scaled to match the time-lapse gravimetric data.

 Ormen Lange is a gas field with approximately 400 billion Sm3 gas-in-place (Brain et al., 2019).
 Production started 2007, and the first trial gravity and subsidence surveys at the same time.
 Full-field surveys have been carried through every second year since 2012, providing crucial information on lateral connectivity, compressibility and water movement (Brain et al., 2019).